STANLEY

 MURRAY HOUSE

 Murray House is a fine colonial building originally built in 1844 in Central on the current site of the Bank of China.
 Named after Sir George Murray, British Head of Ordnance it was once a British Army Barracks.
 In 1982 the building was dismantled stone by stone, catalogued and put into storage.
 The building was subsequently restored and re-erected on Stanley waterfront in 1999.
 Although component had been numbered during dismantling, when the building was restored six surplus columns remained and these have been erected in front of the building.
 The building is surrounded by verandas supported by ornate columns giving it an open and airy feel.
-There are restaurants on the first and second floors and the Hong Kong Maritime Museum (see below) is located on the ground floor.
+There are restaurants on the first and second floors and on Saturdays and Sundays Stanley Plaza Bazaar operates in Murray House from 12pm to 8pm.
+In September 2015 fashion retailer H & M opened a store on three floors of Murray House but this has since been permanently closed.

 HONG KONG CORRECTIONAL SERVICES MUSEUM